Modern slavery statement

-This statement applies to the Shearwater Group (referred to in this statement as ‘the Organisation’).
-The information included in the statement refers to the financial year 2019/20.
+This statement applies to Shearwater Group (referred to in this statement as ‘the Organisation’).
+The information included in the statement refers to the current financial year.

 2 Organisational structure

-The Shearwater Group’s aim is to acquire and develop information security, cyber and cyber security companies with a leading product, solution or service capability whose full potential can be unlocked through active management and capital investment.
+Shearwater Group’s aim is to acquire and develop information security, cyber and cyber security companies with a leading product, solution or service capability, whose full potential can be unlocked through active management and capital investment.

-SWG is comprised of Xcina Limited, Geolang Limited, Pentest Limited, Brookcourt Limited, and SecurEnvoy Limited.
+SWG is comprised of Xcina Consulting Limited, Geolang Limited, Pentest Limited, Brookcourt Solutions Limited, and SecurEnvoy Limited.

-The organization has offices in the United Kingdom, in London, Altringham, Redhill, Basingstoke and Cardiff.
+The Organisation has offices in the United Kingdom, in London, Altringham, Redhill, Basingstoke and Cardiff.
 It also operates in the USA and Germany.

 The Organisation considers that modern slavery encompasses: